dangminhduc/security-speciality-note/README.md

   - 3rd Party firewall policy
 - Firewall Manager can be use to config WAF rules within the Organization.
   - Apply a Firewall Manager WAF Policy to create a Web ACL in each account
-- Prequisites for AWS Firewall Manager
+- Prerequisites for AWS Firewall Manager
   - AWS account needs to be part of an organization within the AWS Organizations service.
   - AWS Config must be enabled in all of the AWS Organizations member accounts.
 Firewall Manager relies on AWS Config to evaluate the compliance status of your AWS resources against desired security policies.
   - Setup the Firewall Manager Administrator by using an administrator account